haileycoop/nightsong/content/Worldbuilding/1. Meta/Scratch notes.md

 - Trinkets and protective charms
 	- Because it's so dangerous, everyone wants luck

+THOUGHTS AFTER IN DISCORD
+I was thinking about the ring cities on the tram and im like “what if it’s a spiral?
+They just keep growing the spiral with a big wall at the mouth.
+It’s all founded on like a Fibonacci golden spiral myth.
+Status accrues to those who are strong enough to live on the spiral boundary.
+Very spartan.
+But they preserve a soft cultural core in the origin of the spiral.
+There is some sort of monument or shrine in the Center that initiates the spiral.
+They are thirsty for Adamantine and Dawnsilver to outfit their fighters and and they dream of building their walls from metals.
+So they are the one place people can be soft and safe (ish) and also they drive the economy.
+Maybe they output manufactured goods to pay for it all
+I want to call them something like: The Adamant Ratio

+Maybe water is scarce.
+They founded it at a spring or something but it’s not keeping up.
+Residents are super careful with water

 ### obsidian config

 - way to create a worldbuilding portal